SEFSC/IEA-GWEM-DataSynth/Ecospace-preference-functions/README-Make-env-pref-functions.md

         }
         ```
    - Some species have multiple entries.
 Without information to differentiate them, I've decided to average them.
 Aggregate the preferences by species, calculating the mean of numeric preference values.
 Merge the preferences with the species list by species ID.
-   - Finally, we wggregate the preferences by Ecospace functional groups, calculating the mean and count of preferences for each group.
+   - Finally, we aggregate the preferences by Ecospace functional groups, calculating the mean and count of preferences for each group.
    - Write out the preference parameters for each functional group in a CSV file.

 ### References for Aquamaps